your-tools/rusync/README.md

 Just one at the moment:

-* `--no-perms`: prevents`rusync` from trying to preserve file permissions (useful if you copy data from a Linux partition to NTFSfor instance).
+* `--no-perms`: prevents`rusync` from trying to preserve file permissions (useful if you copy data from a Linux partition to NTFS for instance).

 # State of the project